 (d) any activities that the Inspector(s) are to perform that are likely to require the availability of special equipment or special assistance from the personnel of the Contractor.

 [2.
-[Where the Compliance Committee or the Chief Inspector [have reasonable grounds to consider the matter to be so urgent that reasonable [written] notice cannot be given,] the Compliance Committee or the Chief Inspector shall instruct an Inspector to conduct an [unannounced] / [impromptu] inspection, [notwithstanding paragraph 1. bis.,] / [and provide written notice to the Contractors as soon as practicable,] without prior notification to a Contractor [without prior notification,] and shall cooperate with a Contractor to conduct the inspection as soon as practically possible.]
-[In such cases, the Contractor shall be immediately informed of the inspection urgency and the scope to facilitate compliance and minimize disruption.]]
+The Compliance Committee or the Chief Inspector may instruct an Inspector to conduct an impromptu inspection, in which case, [notwithstanding paragraph 1. bis.,], it will suffice to notify the Contractor immediately prior to the inspection.
+The Inspector and the Contractor shall cooperate with each other to ensure the safe conduct of the inspection.]

-[2.
-Alt.
-Where the Chief Inspector has reasonable grounds to conduct an inspection, without given an adequate notice, the Chief Inspector shall direct an Inspector to conduct an [unscheduled]/[unannounced] inspection despite any contrary provisions on any of these Regulations and shall cooperate with a Contractor to conduct the inspection within a specified timeframe.]

-[2. bis [The Inspector shall, upon request by any State Party or other party concerned, be accompanied by a representative of such [Sponsoring] State or other party concerned when carrying out the inspection.]]

 [3.
-Inspectors [may]/[shall], [in accordance with these Regulations,] inspect any relevant [areas], documents, items, or digital information [and [interview]/[question] any personnel] necessary to monitor a Contractor’s compliance under its Exploitation Contract and the rules, regulations and procedures of the Authority which include inter alia, all recorded data and samples and any ships or Installations used by the Contractor to carry out Exploitation activities and activities related to such Exploitation activities in the Area, including its log, equipment, records and facilities, as well as interview relevant personnel.
-[The Inspector shall have the authority to [reasonably] take copies or samples as needed for further analysis] [and shall not make public any information, categorised as confidential as recognised under regulation 89].]
+In the event of a remote or virtual inspection, the Inspector may refrain from sending a prior [written] notice to the Contractor or Sponsoring State.]

+[4.
+[The Inspector shall, upon request by any State Party or other party concerned, be accompanied by a representative of such [Sponsoring] State or other party concerned when carrying out the inspection.]]

-4. The Contractor shall cooperate with Inspectors and give full assistance to Inspectors in the performance of their duties, and shall:
+5. In the event of an onsite inspection, the Contractor shall cooperate with Inspectors and give full assistance to Inspectors in the performance of their duties, and shall:

 (a) accept and facilitate the prompt and [safe boarding]/[embarkation] and disembarkation of ships and Installations used to carry out Exploitation activities and activities related to such activities in the Area by Inspectors;